Lazareena/Comp124-s14-hw6/README.md

 ## Task 1: Find the most popular articles in each language.

 For this task, you'll complete the getMostPopular method of the PopularityAnalyzer class.

+In short, you need to:
+1. Build a list capturing the popularity for each local page.
+2. Sort the list you created.
+3. Return a list containing the first n most popular items (read the Javadoc for sublist).
+4. Add code to the `main()` method to call your new method.

-Begin by doing writing a loop over all pages in a language and printing the popularity for each page.
+Begin looping over all pages in a language and printing the popularity for each page.
 You'll need to use `WikAPIdiaWrapper` for both pieces of functionality.
 Note that you need to look for a measure of "popularity" provided by `WikAPIdiaWrapper`.
 Since PopularityAnalyzer does not extend acm's Program, you'll need to use System.out.println to print things to the console